ANaaim/Reflexion_data_marker_less/description_metada.md

 distorsion_model: str: 'pinhole',"fisheye
 undistort: bool: True or False

+### Optional metadata (but that could be good practice to have them for example in the case of publications)
+focal_lenght_mm: float 4.5
+aperture_f_number: float 2.8
+sensor_size_mm: list[float] [widthxheight] in mm
+shutter_speed: float 1/60
+iso: int 100
+gain_db: float 0.0
+white_balance: str 'auto'
+lens_type: str 'wide'

 ## 00_calibration_data
+cf metadata video.

 ## 01_data_video
-Metadata should be at the leaf level of the 01_data_video.
+cf metadata video.
+Here the calib_matrix is not considered as a metadata, but as an individual data in a toml file.
+These data will be integrated into the HDF5 file in the following step as a specific metadata.

 ## 02_keypoints_2D_multisubject
-Metadata should be integrated into the HDF5 file.
+All this metadata are integrated into the HDF5 file.

 List useful metadata fields for the HDF5 file:
-- 'methode_name'-> str: 'OpenPose' non optional
-- 'methode_version'-> str: '1.7.0' optional
+'methode_name'-> str: 'OpenPose' non optional 'methode_version'-> str: '1.7.0' optional
--  Is bbox in the HDF5 file? -> bool: True or False.
-- dictionary indices to name (or the opposite) to have the name of the keypoints in the array in the HDF5 file.
+Is bbox in the HDF5 file? -> bool: True or False. dictionary indices to name (or the opposite) to have the name of the keypoints in the array in the HDF5 file. calibration

 Probably all the former metada field from the 01_data_video should be integrated into the HDF5 file here under the 'video' group.
 ['video']
+cf metadata video.

 ## 03_keypoints_2D_monosubject